open-component-model/ocm-spec/doc/01-model/02-elements.md

 ---
 #### ociArtifact

-Access of an OCI artifact stored in an OCI registry
+Access of an OCI artifact stored in an OCI registry.

 *Synopsis:*